kubernetes-sigs/kubespray/docs/upgrades.md

 Kubespray also supports cordon, drain and uncordoning of nodes when performing a cluster upgrade.
 There is a separate playbook used for this purpose.
 It is important to note that upgrade-cluster.yml can only be used for upgrading an existing cluster.
-That means there must be at least 1 kube-master already deployed.
+That means there must be at least 1 kube-controlplane already deployed.

 ```ShellSession